 Very poor wifi connection/speed.

 Cassava is a staple, made into fufu, it is often served with a soup/ stew.
 Okra and peanuts are common in cooking.
-Insects are wild meat also regularly eaten.
+Insects and wild meat are also regularly eaten.

 Alcohol is permitted and is widely available